 - Vote: I understand people who find calls to operate within the current system distasteful.
 It hasn’t been enough in the past and it just isn’t likely to solve our problems alone.
 But regardless of what you hear, there are still people out there who have faith in the democratic process and they are most likely to be convinced if we band together to vote in people and policies that promote equity and denounce police violence and militarization.

 - Support your black friends and family: I am not well-enough equipped to give you real advice on how to do this and this is a very delicate situation that you should not barge into blindly.
 All I can recommend is this: do what you can to make sure that the black people in your life have a support net.
 Do good, but do not overburden them with your desire to do so.
 Love your fellow humans.
 Understand their rage or fear or apathy as human reactions.
 Ask others who know more than me how you can act supportively.

-As I mentioned earlier, I welcome thoughtful and well-intentioned disagreements and comments below.
+As I mentioned earlier, I welcome thoughtful and well-intentioned disagreements.
 Hatred is not welcomed in my space.

 Love one another.
 Take action to help one another.
 Be a better, more loving person every day.